rust-lang/rust/src/doc/rustdoc/src/how-to-read-rustdoc.md

 Subheadings, variants, fields, and many other things in this documentation are anchors and can be clicked on and deep-linked to, which is a great way to communicate exactly what you're talking about.
-The typograpical character "§" appears next to lines with anchors on them when hovered or given keyboard focus.
+The typographical character "§" appears next to lines with anchors on them when hovered or given keyboard focus.

 ## The Navigation Bar